 You can remotely access the system hardware using Denizon’s services.
 With a globalized economy and a geographically spread business, remote access is essential to every organization.
 We ensure that this remote access does not hamper or trigger infestation of vulnerabilities into your system.
 We ensure that your remote access mechanism uses strong passwords, firewall systems, lockout policies, and network level authentication in order to secure it from external attacks.

-We at Denizon ensure that we add an extra level of security in your cloud services by offering multi-factor authentication.
+We ensure that we add an extra level of security in your cloud services by offering multi-factor authentication.
 While multi-factor authentication might seem to be an easy security fix, its positive impacts of cloud security are many.
 About 81 percent of hacking breaches are password related, and ensuring security on the authentication level means that half of your cloud security needs are met.
 Another advantage of deploying multi-factor authentication is that the same rules can be applied for all applications and data hosted on the cloud.

 Denizon deploys the combination of IDS (Intrusion Detection System) and IPS (Intrusion Prevention System) to secure the cloud.
 We have real-time IPS and IDS sensors that examine events on your system as well as your network to detect possible intrusion attacks.
 The IPS and IDS sensors are deployed to copy and monitor the actual traffic.